Evan-Haut/SEED_Lab/MiniProject/README.md

 # MiniProject
-All hardware setup is within headers of related code This folder contains all code and hardware setup instructions for the MiniProject
+All hardware setup is within headers of related code.

+This folder contains all code and hardware setup instructions for the MiniProject.